BrianWhelanDublin/milestone-project-4/TESTING.md

 - #### Post Data in the Strip js
     - During developing the javascript for skype I had an issue with posting the data.
     - When I declared my data into a dictionary and tried to post it, it would work properly.
-    - Through reasearching the issue I fount that using the FormData constructor fixed the issue.
+    - Through researching the issue I found that using the FormData constructor fixed the issue.
     - Once this was done the code then sent the data to the cache_checkout_data view.
     -
         ``` javascript